Zoom links and reminders will be sent out to registrants as the session date approaches.

 Presentation handouts, if provided by speaker, will be linked to the title of the session at the right.

-Join us for the 21-22 Virtual Health Series
+Thank you for attending the 22 Virtual Health Series

 November 18th, 2021: Unlocking the Potential in MIPHY for School Improvement, Nicole Kramer and Dave Hundt

 This is a two-in-one presentation.
 We will start with focusing on learning more about the Michigan Profile for Healthy Youth (MiPHY), how to create logins, and access the data.
 We will then share a protocol that helps building-level teams sort through the large amount of data and identify actionable target areas in one work session.